-• All security hints described in the delivered documents [13] to [19] have to be considered.
+• All security hints described in the delivered documents [13] to [19], especially the recommendations for secure usage in [13] and [14, chapter 2.10] have to be considered.

 The Composite Product Manufacturer receives all necessary recommendations and hints to develop his software in form of the delivered documentation.